steeletyphoon/fundamentals-1/README.md

 school.
 Students are encouraged to test often but no test frameworks besides code bits in `if __name__ == '__main__':` are introduced at this level.

-By the way, Python 2 is the devil, (the version not the course).
-Don't use it (or anything that uses it) unless you are forced to.
-Don't believe me?
-Google the debate then compare the people that argue against Python 3 to those that promote it.
-It should become obvious.
-(And yes I know MIT's textbook and Apple uses Python 2, which is completely asinine.)

 # Planning